COBRE for Opioids and Overdose

 The final design featured space for two doses, a breathing barrier for resuscitation, a statement about Rhode Island Good Samaritan Laws, and both written and visual instructions.

-At the end of the internship, final designs were compiled with the potential for future development by manufacturers.
+At the end of the internship, my final design, along with those of the other design teams, was compiled with the potential for future development by manufacturers.